Esri/indoor-routing-xamarin/doc/index.md

 ### Network data

-The [Network Dataset](http://support.esri.com/sitecore/content/support/Home/other-resources/gis-dictionary/term/network%20dataset) is used to generate the routes between offices.
+A network dataset is used to generate the routes between offices.
 While this app was built to support only one network, it could be modified to accommodate multiple networks.
 For example, if buildings are far apart and users would need to drive and walk to get between offices, a second, road network could be added.
 Once the network data is created, it should be ready to be used in the app.
 However, [a set of tools](http://pro.arcgis.com/en/pro-app/tool-reference/network-analyst/an-overview-of-the-network-dataset-toolset.htm) in ArcGIS Pro can help with changes needed to be made to the network.

 ### Locators